-In this article, you can read my guide to help you organize your next trip to Tibet.
+In this article, you can read my guide to help organize your next trip to Tibet.

-Tibet is one of the most “mysterious” places in the world due to its geographical location and political situation.
+Tibet is one of the world’s most “mysterious” places due to its location and political situation.
 However, the difficulty in organizing the trip and obtaining the permits will be rewarded with incredible landscapes and culture unparalleled in the world.

-In this guide to Tibet, I write about my experience and I give some general advice on how to organize the trip.
-In the next article, I will write a more detailed guide about the places I visited.
+In this guide to Tibet, I write about my experience and give some general advice on organizing the trip.
+In the following article,you can find a more detailed guide about the places I visited.

 When is the best time to visit Tibet?

 Tibet is one of the few Chinese provinces that are interesting to visit all year round.
-The only limitation is between February and March when, during the Tibetan New Year, travel permits are temporarily not issued.
+The only limitation is between February and March when travel permits are temporarily not issued during the Tibetan New Year.
 Remember that the exact dates of the Tibetan New Year change every year.

-The best time, weather-wise are the months from April to October.
-Even though Lhasa is actually never too cold, other places, such as the road to Namtso lake, might be temporarily closed in winter if it snows too much and you might not be able to see them.
-So please keep this in mind if you are planning your trip in winter.
+The best times, weather-wise, are the months from April to October.
+Even though Lhasa is never too cold, other places, such as the road to Namtso Lake, might be temporarily closed in winter if it snows too much, and you might not be able to see them.
+So please remember this if you are planning your trip in winter.

 These are the low and high season dates according to most travel agencies: